JD557/poem-generator/README.md

-poem-generator
+Poem Generator
 ==============

-A poem generator using two markov chains
+A poem generator using two Markov chains